 Pro.
 16:32 (NASB) He who is slow to anger is better than the mighty, and he who rules his spirit, than he who captures a city.

 This Tevet, consider once again the siege on the walls of Jerusalem, and the eventual destruction of the Temple.
 Be angry about what brought Israel to this devastating predicament, which was idolatry and baseless hatred.
 Search your heart for hidden idols and hate.
 Get angry about those things.
 Use this time as an opportunity to root out darkness in your own heart.
 Don’t take the bait in the MANY traps and siege works of the enemy.
-They are there to incite anger and to get you to react in an unrighteousness manner.
+They are there to ensnare, to incite anger, and to get you to react in an unrighteousness manner.
+Don’t stumble or get your feet tangled in the nets of offense.

 Happy Chanukah and may your tenth month of Tevet be blessed!
 Learn more about Tevet here.